donmccaughey/fiends_and_fortune/libs/tvision/README.md

     if (event.keyDown == TKey(kbEnter, kbShift))
         doStuff();
     ```
-* New methods which allow the usage of timed events:
+* New methods which allow using timed events:
     ```c++
     TTimerId TView::setTimer(uint timeoutMs, int periodMs = -1);
     void TView::killTimer(TTimerId id);
     ```
-    `setTimer` starts a timer that will first time out in `timeoutMs` milliseconds and then every `periodMs` millisecods.
+    `setTimer` starts a timer that will first time out in `timeoutMs` milliseconds and then every `periodMs` milliseconds.

     If `periodMs` is negative, the timer only times out a single time and is cleaned up automatically.
 Otherwise, it will keep timing out periodically until `killTimer` is invoked.

-    When a timer times out, an `evBroadcast` event with the command `cmTimeout` is emitted, and `message.infoPtr` is set to the id of the timed-out timer.
+    When a timer times out, an `evBroadcast` event with the command `cmTimerExpired` is emitted, and `message.infoPtr` is set to the `TTimerId` of the expired timer.

-    Timeout events are generated in `TProgram::idle()`, that is, only if there are no keyboard or mouse events available.
+    Timeout events are generated in `TProgram::idle()`.
+Therefore, they are only processed when no keyboard or mouse events are available.

 ## Screenshots